The O'Dowd Advantage

 Catholic Education Accreditation

 The key components of this study with the Strategic Plan/Action Plan were submitted to the WCEA/WASC Accrediting Commission.
-The WCEA/WASC accreditation renewal process included an on-campus visit by a seven-member team in 2007.
+The WCEA/WASC accreditation renewal process included an on-campus visit by a six-member team in 2014.
 The team's four-day study resulted in a report to the school community.
-In 2007, the Accrediting Commission reviewed our report along with the findings of the visiting team and granted a full six-year term of accreditation through June 30, 2014.
+In 2014, the Accrediting Commission reviewed our report along with the findings of the visiting team and granted a full six-year term of accreditation through June 30, 2020.

-To ensure our strategic plan was vibrant and achieved, we established an ongoing yearly process to review the plan and ensure the achievement of its goals.
-These goals were successfully completed in 2010-11 and the school has engaged, through yearly review and study process, in the development and implementation of new or expanded goals.
-These include:
+To ensure our strategic plan is vibrant and achieved, we will continue an ongoing yearly process to review the plan and ensure the achievement of its goals.